senkadam/topmonks-webs/README.md

 Sites have ability to automatically upload images to Cloudinary and generate Cloudinary URLs.
 Cloudinary needs to be properly configured.
 Go to [Cloudinary console](https://cloudinary.com/console) (credentials are in TopMonks 1password vault) and copy the `Environment variable` with credentials.
-One time run this command:
+Insert copied credentials into `.env` file in root directory.
+Or use this command (copy it to console before you copy Cloudinary credentials, or simply write it):

 ```
+# in topmonks-webs
 pbpaste > .env
 ```